OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ### OpenWeatherMapv3 API

-This it the API that has had the most testing.
+This is the API that has had the most testing.

 In order to obtain an API Key, you will need to sign up to OpenWeatherMap and [generate an API key](https://home.openweathermap.org/api_keys).

-This provides a lot more data than is displayed, but is set to display only three-hourly forecasts.
-It can do hourly, but will need display format changes to work properly [TODO - portrait mode display?].
-[TODO - add configuration options to determine not only the number of forecasts but also the hourly interval to use.
-Currently is hardcoded to 6]
+The server currently samples the hourly forecast at three-hour intervals.
+The number of forecast slots is configured with `weather.num_hourly_forecasts`; the example config uses 6.
+Larger values may need layout tuning so the forecast row remains readable on the Inkplate display.

 ### Current temperature source